isabella232/dynamic-media-classic.en-1/help/new-ui-2020.md

 ## _Last updated May 7, 2020_

-On June 30, 2020, Dynamic Media classic users will gain access to a new logon experience that no longer relies on Adobe Flash technology in the browser.
+On June 30, 2020, Dynamic Media classic users will gain access to a new login experience that no longer relies on Adobe Flash technology in the browser.
 Read the following Frequently Asked Questions to learn more.

 ### **_When browsers stop supporting Adobe Flash on December 31, 2020, will there be any impact to Dynamic Media Classic (formerly Scene7)?_**